jacomago/archiver_docs_temp/docs/source/sysadmin/redundancy.md

-# Failover support

-:::: container
-::: section
-### Redundancy in the EPICS Archiver Appliance
+# Redundancy in the EPICS Archiver Appliance

 The EPICS Archiver Appliance has limited support for archiving the same PV in multiple clusters and merging in the data from both appliances during data retrieval.
 This feature allows for a some redundancy when archiving a small set of critical PVs.
 At a high level

 - Archive the same PV in two independent clusters.
   - The two clusters need not have the same policy.
 For example, you can designate one cluster the **primary** cluster and the other one the **secondary** cluster
   - The primary cluster can archive the PV using your usual policies while the secondary can store data for a much smaller timeframe.
 - Configure one of the clusters ( for performance reasons, the smaller of the two, most likely the secondary ) to proxy the other one.
   - When creating the proxy, add a param `mergeDuringRetrieval`.
 For example, add a *External EPICS Archiver Appliance* proxy with a URL that looks like so `http://archapp.slac.stanford.edu/retrieval?mergeDuringRetrieval=true`
 - Periodically, if needed, merge in the data manually from the secondary cluster to the primary using the `mergeInData` BPL.

-#### Case study
+## Case study

 In an ideal world, to achive redundancy when archiving PV\'s, we\'d have multiple large identical independent clusters archiving the same set of